jdwolk/dev_roundup_blogpost/dev_roundup.md

 On occasion, a curious UX Designer or PM might pop in.
-Like anthropological researchers studying a foreign culture, they usually observe and jot notes about what we do in our native habitat -- crack jokes about the latest JS Frontend Framework, for example.
+Like anthropological researchers studying a foreign culture, they usually observe and jot notes about what we do in our native habitat -- crack jokes about the latest JavaScript frontend framework, for example.

-Realistically, we welcome non-developer members of the philosophie staff to our Roundups.
+Realistically, we welcome non-developer members of the philosophie staff to Roundups.
 It gives them a forum to address all the developers at once, and it allows us to talk with them about issues that might affect all the developers.